Shabana Mahmood: Political positions

 Ideologically, Mahmood identifies as a social conservative and as belonging to the Blue Labour faction of the Labour Party.
 Following her appointment as Home Secretary in 2025, Blue Labour founder Maurice Glasman described her as "clearly the leader of our part of the party".
 In an interview with Michael Gove, the editor of The Spectator in 2025, she described herself as a small-c social conservative and named Margaret Thatcher and Benazir Bhutto as her political idols, but said this was because they were women who came to power in "tight patriarchal systems" rather than for their political ideas.

-On the issue of the Grooming gangs scandal, she said that "there is still a moment of reckoning", adding "there is still an outstanding question of why so many people looked the other way".

-Mahmood supported Starmer's efforts to reduce legal immigration to the United Kingdom.
-On 18, November 2025 Mahmood presented to Parliament her 2025 UK refugee reform, asking to reduce irregular and illegal migration.
+On the issue of the Grooming gangs scandal, Mahmood said that "there is still a moment of reckoning", adding "there is still an outstanding question of why so many people looked the other way".
+She supported Starmer's efforts to reduce legal immigration to the United Kingdom.